dantleech/blog/content/posts/2026/01-30-space.md

 image: /images/2026-01-31/engine.png
 draft: false
 fediverse: 115990600487740811
+featured: true
+summary: |
+    How you organise a project has great implications on the long term maintainability of that project.
+This article suggests steps you can take to ensure that your project avoids becoming a big-ball-of-mud.
 ---

 Many projects I see are organised in a way seemingly advocated by the frameworks they